LukasFuchs/GeoModBox.jl/examples/HeatEquation/1D/README.md

-# General Information
+# General Information (Energyequation 1D)

-&emsp; This directory provides several examples solving the diffusive part of the *temperature conservation equation* (in 1-D) using different numerical discretization methods.
-The solvers for a 1-D problem are located in [src/HeatEquation/1Dsolver.jl](../../../src/HeatEquation/1Dsolvers.jl).
+&emsp; This directory provides several examples solving the diffusive part of the *temperature conservation equation* (in 1-D) using [different numerical discretization methods.](../../../src/HeatEquation/1Dsolvers.jl).

 [comment]: <> (Function for variable thermal parameters needed.
 Exlicit function available needs to be implemente here!)